SQUIRREL FORUM

 Malocclusion (Mals) are squirrels where the normal occlusal plane (teeth alignment) in the mouth does not line up properly due to genetics or from trauma.
 As a result the squirrels teeth grow at abnormal angles as shown in photos below.
 Regular trims are required for the life of the squirrel – usually every 6 weeks.
 Again Xrays with a high resolution portable dental Xray unit are mandatory along with a visual inspection of the molars for points using an Otoscope.
 Jaw injury may cause misalignment causing spurs to grow on the molars.
 If this occurs a skilled vet/dentist will have to “float” the molars with special miniature hand files.
 Many people trim incisors at home (2 person job) and a popsicle stick wrapped in medical tape must be placed behind the incisors to protect the tongue and keep chips from getting in the mouth.
 It is always best to have it done professionally by a vet with a dental handpiece under light sedation.
 Trimming without sedation can be very stressful for most squirrels.
 Excellent article by Mary Cummins about treating Malocclusion: http://www.mary.cc/squirrels/malocclusion.htm

-Photo one credit to Brad Gene, before & after trim photos courtesy of Mary Cummins licensed rehabber
+Before & after trim photos credit Mary Cummins licensed rehabber

 Amputees are non-releasable for obvious reasons.
 Under our videos watch “Nuts About Squirrels – the Nature of Things” starting at 12:28 and you will understand why an amputee cannot safely survive in the wild.
 They require all four legs to leap and land safely.
 They are more likely to fall and landing on 3 legs is a sure recipe for serious injury.
 If you have an amputee you must consider safety depending on which leg is amputated and build your housing accordingly.